What is Oral Appliance Therapy?

-How Oral Appliance Therapy Works
+How MRD Oral Appliance Therapy Works

-Oral appliance therapy for sleep apnea requires nothing except you cleaning and wearing it.
+MRD oral appliance therapy for sleep apnea requires nothing except you cleaning and wearing it.
 It doesn’t need electricity or distilled water to work, so you can feel free to take your oral appliance on your next camping trip, pop it in on your next long plane ride, or fall asleep on the couch with it in.
 Simply rinse your oral appliance after each time you wear it, and that’s all there is to it.

 Benefits of Oral Appliance Therapy